jim60105/docker-stable-diffusion-webui/README.md

 ### Docker Image Tags

 The docker image tag corresponds to the non-RC version number from `v1.6.1` and its `dev` branch in [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+The `dev` image rebuilds weekly to keep up with the latest changes.

 | Image tag    | Code version                                                                                                                |
 |--------------|-----------------------------------------------------------------------------------------------------------------------------|